ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 }
 ```

-The example above has been deliberately expanded to highlight the differene between:
+The example above has been deliberately expanded to highlight the difference between:

 * `@type` says what **semantic type** of entity that [`workflow/alignment.knime`](https://github.com/ResearchObject/ro-crate/blob/master/examples/workflow-0.2.0/workflow/workflow.knime) is in the RO-Crate, a `ComputationalWorkflow` (specializing `SoftwareSourceCode`), also a [Data entity](data-etity.md) (`File`).
 * `sdConformsTo` indicates the **metadata profile**  JSON-LD description conforms to, that it should have `creator`, `dateCreated`, `license` etc.